 Keeping your dog house warm is one way to keep your dog warm and comfortable through the cold winter.
 There are a number of ways to make your dog house super warm (electric and nonelectric ways).

+How to keep a dog house warm?
 The electric methods include using or installing an electric heated dog mat/pad, electric heater bulb, electric house heater, etc. And the nonelectric methods include insulating the dog house, adding a straw base or a hot water bottle, and so forth.

 Between the two methods, in some cases, the electric-free techniques are a much better choice, as in the case of dogs with an aggressive chewing problem.